RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ![Greeting]({% image_path inventory-fail.png %})

 At this point, return to the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} and click on the _Pods_ on the left menu.
 Notice that the
-**ContainersNotReady** indicates the application is failing its _liveness probe_:
+**ContainersNotReady** indicates the application is failing its _readiness probe_:

 ![Not Ready]({% image_path notready.png %})

-After too many liveness probe failures, OpenShift will forcibly kill the pod and container running the service, and spin up a new one to take its place.
+After too many healthcheck probe failures, OpenShift will forcibly kill the pod and container running the service, and spin up a new one to take its place.
 Once this occurs, the light blue circle should return to dark blue.
 This should take about 30 seconds.

 Return to the same sample app UI (without reloading the page) and notice that the UI has automatically re-connected to the new service and successfully accessed the inventory once again:

 ![Greeting]({% image_path inventory.png %})